-Clear the Area Around Your Windows
+Clear the Area Before Window Installation

 The first measure of planning before putting windows involves a cleanup of the surroundings of each window, both from the interior and exterior view.
 This will make the installers have full visibility of the windows and no barriers are going to hinder them.
 Inside the home, relocate every movable object far from the windows, including curtains, blinds and all noticeable decorations.
 All items that are susceptible to being easily broken should be relocated for the period of the installation, items like vases, picture frames, paintings etc. If window installation is in a room where there could be little space, then bigger furniture can be shifted to another room in the house all together.